yammerjp/gimonfu/README.md

 The ID of the article is not needed for a new post.
 It is automatically appended when you post.
 And please do not make any changes.

+The line of `draft: true` is option.
+If it is not exist, it is expected public.

 ## Caution